Board of Trustees

 The Board of Trustees consists of seven members appointed by the Governor in Council by notification published in the gazette, for a term of four years, of whom:

-Mrs Sharon Carvolth GAICD, B. App Sc App Chem, Grad Dip Qual, M Bus, Grad Dip Env Eng Has extensive industry experience in operational risk management, policy development and auditing.
-A graduate of Australian Institute of Company Directors, she has been involved in the provision of operational auditor training to executive leaders for the past 20 years, as well as, developing management systems for every major mining house in Australia.
-Mrs Carvolth is a passionate supporter of IGS across academics, sport and the arts and has two boys attending the school.
+Mrs Sharon Carvolth GAICD, B. App Sc App Chem, Grad Dip Qual, M Bus, Grad Dip Env Eng has extensive industry experience in operational risk management, policy development and auditing.
+A graduate of Australian Institute of Company Directors, she has been involved in the provision of operational auditor training to executive leaders for the past 25 years, as well as, developing management systems for every major mining house in Australia.
+Mrs Carvolth is a passionate supporter of IGS across academics, sport and the arts and has one boy attending the school and other son is IGS Old Boy.

-Mr Glover is an Old Boy of Ipswich Grammar and has been involved in Queensland Rugby for over 25 years sitting on both the QJRU and QRU Boards.
+Michael is an Old Boy of Ipswich Grammar School and has been involved in Queensland Rugby for over 25 years sitting on both the QJRU and QRU Boards.
 He has also managed a number of Queensland representative teams.
+Michael is Chair for Manufacturing Skills Queensland.

 Dr Meg Hooper is a Psychologist with a PhD in Organisational Psychology and 17 years experience in senior internal and external consulting roles.
 She runs a consulting practice that manages organisational change for her clients.
 Her team deliver change projects of all sizes (from project change through to large cultural change) and her clients include Seqwater, Aquatec Maxcon, Department of Education and Training, Workcover and Waterline Projects among others.
 Dr Hooper is also a lecturer in Organisational Change for a Masters Program at the School of Psychology, University of Queensland.